CPCU® 530 Exam Questions

 - What is the extent of liability of each party

-In this case the answer is D because this is a bailment contract intended for mutual benefit of the bailee and bailor (Amy, the bailor, receives dry cleaning service and Dave, the bailee, receives $40 payment).
+In this case, the answer is D because this is a bailment contract intended for the mutual benefit of the bailee and bailor (Amy, the bailor, receives dry cleaning service and Dave, the bailee, receives a $40 payment).
 Under a bailment contract intended for the mutual benefit of both parties, the bailee must exercise reasonable care to prevent damage or loss.
 Dave is not liable for the damage because he could not have foreseen a car accident damaging Amy’s property.
 This is beyond reasonable care, meaning Dave is not liable for damage to Amy’s property.

 These questions are tricky and will require a bit of critical thinking and question analysis.
-The easiest way to tackle these questions is to break them down into subsections like we’ve done above.
+The easiest way to tackle these questions is to break them down into subsections as we’ve done above.
 Answer each sub-question to determine the correct answer.

-For more scenario based questions, check out our CPCU® 530 practice exam.
+For more scenario-based questions, check out our CPCU® 530 practice exam.

 Free Practice Exam

 Ready to get started studying?
 We’re here to help (for free).
 Download our free CPCU® 530 practice exams to get a feel for the type of questions you will see on the exam.

 For more information about the CPCU® 530 exam, check out some of our other free resources: